SFrijters/legoino/README.md

 Thanks to [@wmarkow](https://github.com/wmarkow) for his detailed input about hub emulation issues on Android devices and his proposals.

 Thanks to [@Rbel12b](https://github.com/Rbel12b) for some extra changes for NimBLE-Arduino 2.x compatibility.

+Thanks to [@Paradox-Evil-EXE](https://github.com/Paradox-Evil-EXE) for adding the ESP32EmulatedHubControlPlus example.

 # Remarks